Azametzin/100-days-of-code/log.md

 ### Day 11: Thursday, January 25, 2018

 I continued working on the freeCodeCamp project.
 Trying to solve some troublesome details.

+### Day 12: Friday, January 26, 2018

+Few more hours understanding interactions in React.
+Now trying to call multiple APIs and rendering by comparing their data.